epheo/blog/README.md

 # Epheo's Blog

-This repository contains the source files for [blog.epheo.eu](https://blog.epheo.eu), a personal blog by Thibaut Lapierre focusing on technical topics like OpenStack, OpenShift, and Linux.
+This repository contains the source files for [blog.epheo.eu](https://blog.epheo.eu), a personal blog focusing on technical topics like OpenStack, OpenShift, and Linux.

 ## About